TL;DR Answer Box

 But crypto still requires smart navigation of:

-- Custody: hot vs. cold storage, key security, insuranc
+- Custody: hot vs. cold storage, key security, insurance considerations

 - Taxes: staking, airdrops, and global flow create unique complexities